 Implications of the study

 As it stands, our study may offer some important takeaway messages for various stakeholders (e.g. teacher education providers, researchers, policy makers, and school leaders) in our own three countries and beyond who are – individually and collectively – responsible for nurturing a research-oriented teaching profession.
 From our findings, it is clear that teachers perceive research-informed teaching practices as highly beneficial, which is why we suggest that the recent efforts of policy makers in putting research-informed teaching practices more prominently on political and educational agendas, as well as funding them, are well worth continuing and expanding.
-Therefore, we argue that it is not enough for the governments in Poland, Spain, and England to call for the adoption of research-based models of teacher education.
+Yet it is not enough for governments in Poland, Spain, and England to simply call for the adoption of research-based models of teacher education.
+More is needed for change to occur.
 For example, in Poland the government’s five-year master’s teacher education for elementary school teachers is officially billed as producing research-informed graduates, but in practice this idea of research is mainly restricted to scientific or theoretical research, not its meaningful application to practice (Korzeniecka-Bondar et al., 2023).
 As such, instead we encourage teacher educators and teacher education providers (at both Initial Teacher Education and CPD levels) to invest in offering more practical guidance on how to use research in professional practice.
-In Catalonia, Spain, the enactment of the Research Plan, championed by the Department for Education, has served as a catalyst for enhancing teachers' research capacity.
+In Catalonia, Spain, the enactment of the Research Plan, championed by the Department for Education, has served as a catalyst for enhancing teachers’ research capacity.
 This initiative is designed to enhance their research literacy and promote the utilization of evidence-informed practices.
 However, as highlighted in our study, the collaborative engagement of all stakeholders in fostering individual, organizational, and systemic research capacity is indispensable.
 Moreover, a nuanced understanding of the multifaceted factors influencing the uptake of research evidence is crucial for informed decision-making and effective implementation strategies at all levels.
+In England, there is a research evidence-informed curricula for initial teacher training (which looks at the interplay between research and practice and how the latter can inform the former) (Department for Education, 2024).
+Likewise, there are standards for teachers (e.g. Department for Education, 2019) that are grounded in research.
+Yet these are of limited use if teachers are unable or lack the inclination to engage further with research so as further improve the quality of their pedagogy and decision making.
+Their utility will also be hindered in the absence of ongoing support for teachers on how to utilise research across the life-course of their career.

-However, our research also confirmed that, in reality, teachers do not feel adequately prepared to use research in their professional practice; therefore, it is our recommendation that teacher education providers (at both Initial Teacher Education and Continuous Professional Development levels) should offer more practical guidance on how to use research in professional practice.
+It should be of no surprise, therefore, that our research has confirmed that, in reality, teachers do not feel adequately prepared to use research in their professional practice; therefore, it is our recommendation that teacher education providers (at both Initial Teacher Education and Continuous Professional Development levels) should offer more practical ongoing guidance, support and resource forhow to use research in professional practice.
 Our findings also demonstrated the crucial role of school leaders in encouraging teachers to use research, at both classroom and school level, therefore it would be useful for school leaders to formalise and enshrine research integration into their school priorities, as well as channel leadership strategies which empower teachers to use research in their practice.
 For example, it would be useful to initiate and strengthen networks of school leaders who are or seek to become research-engaged – looking to our own national contexts, England serves as a good example of how supporting teachers to be research-engaged through such networks.